-MONETARY DONATIONSThe Family Justice Center Foundation of Idaho supports the work of the Nampa Family Justice Center.
-If you would like to make a monetary donation to the Foundation, you can visit the Donate tab on their website.
+The Family Justice Center Foundation of Idaho supports the work of the Nampa Family Justice Center.
+If you would like to make a monetary donation to the foundation, visit the foundation's website or click here.

-One of the Nampa Family Justice Center's essential programs is Court Advocacy.
-Victims of domestic violence and stalking have the right to apply for a Civil Protection Order (CPO).
-This means the petitioner (alleged victim) is concerned for his/her physical safety, or the safety of minor children in the home.
-The petitioner is asking the judge to order the respondent (alleged abuser) to stay away.
-The petitioner must attend a CPO hearing.
-The respondent has the right to attend the hearing and defend him/herself.
-Often the petitioner is fearful of going through this process for a number of reasons.
+One of the Nampa Family Justice Center's needed programs is Court Advocacy.
+Victims of domestic violence and stalking can apply for a Civil Protection Order (CPO).
+This means the petitioner is concerned for his or her physical safety, or the safety of minor children in the home.
+The petitioner is asking the judge to order the respondent to stay away.
+If the CPO gets granted, the petitioner must attend a CPO hearing.
+The respondent will have a chance to attend the hearing and defend him or herself from the allegations.

 Court Advocates are asked to show up to court (Canyon County Courthouse in Caldwell) 20 minutes before the hearing begins and talk to the petitioner before court starts to guide them through the process and offer support.
-The advocate guides the petitioner into the courtroom, and helps them find an appropriate seat, and sits next to the petitioner when he/she sits before the judge.
-The advocate then provides the petitioner with resources after the hearing is over.
-Court advocacy is for support and resource assistance only; court advocates never give legal advice.
+The advocate guides the petitioner into the courtroom, and helps them find an appropriate seat, and offer to sit next to the petitioner when he or she sits before the judge.
+The advocate then provides the petitioner with resources after the hearing completed.
+Court advocates are there to provide support and resources only; court advocates will not provide legal advice.

 We need volunteers who are willing to provide support and resources to petitioners going through the process of obtaining a CPO.
-Volunteers must be willing to invest time in initial training (involving classroom instruction and shadowing) and up to two hours per week at the courthouse.
+Volunteers must be willing to invest time in training which involves classroom and shadowing.
+Volunteers will get up to two hours per week at the courthouse.
 We ask that volunteers commit to serve for at least 6 to 12 months.

-INTERNSHIP OPPORTUNITIESInterns must commit to a minimum of 300 hours of service.
-We are currently only accepting Master's level students with a clinical focus, such as those from Counseling or Social Work programs, desiring to provide one-on-one counseling and group facilitation.
+Interns must commit to a minimum of 300 hours of service.
+We are currently only accepting master's level students with a clinical focus, such as counseling or social Work programs.
+Interns will have the opportunity to provide one-on-one counseling and group facilitation.

-After submitting your application, the NFJC will contact you to schedule an interview for possible placement.
-You must complete a background check and Child Abuse Registry check.
+After submitting your application, the NFJC will contact you to schedule an interview.
+You must complete a background check and child abuse registry check.